jkeeseng/ml-project/README.md

 ## Contact

 For questions or suggestions, please reach out to jkeeseng on GitHub.
 There will be other projects updated on my repository.
 Please stay tuned!

-## Contact

-For questions or suggestions, please reach out to [jkeeseng](https://github.com/jkeeseng) on GitHub.There will be other projects updated on my repository.
-Please stay tuned !!